uwindsorcss/documents/constitution.md

 3. Be responsible for planning and executing strategies to grow the Computer Science Society.
 4. Be responsible for increasing our income by means of fundraising and promotion.
 5. Be responsible for growing Society presence on campus by means of marketing, social media and promoting events.
-6. Act as a moderator on the Computer Science Discord.
+6. Act as a moderator on the Computer Science Society's Discord.

 The **Head of Technology** shall:

 1. Report to the President.
 2. Be appointed via interview process, conducted by the Computer Science Society Executive.
 3. Be responsible for development, debugging, implementation of changes, and maintenance of the Computer Science Society website.
-4. Be responsible for managing the Computer Science Discord including channels, bots, roles, etc.
+4. Be responsible for managing the Computer Science Society's Discord including channels, bots, roles, etc.
-5. Act as a moderator on the Computer Science Discord.
+5. Act as a moderator on the Computer Science Society's Discord.

 The **Head of Student Affairs** shall: